pyeventsourcing/eventsourcing/docs/topics/domain.rst

         def update_ref(self, ref: Optional[UUID]):
             self.ref = ref

-This example also demonstrates the how version 5 UUIDs can be created from the arguments used to create an aggregate.
-If a ``create_id`` method is defined on the aggregate class, the base class method :class:`~eventsourcing.domain.MetaAggregate.create_id()`` will be overridden.
-It will return a UUID that is a function of the arguments used to create the aggregate.
-The arguments used in this method must be a subset of the arguments used to create the aggregate.
-The base class method simply returns a version 4 UUID, which is the default behaviour for generating aggregate IDs.

 Please note, when using the dataclass-style for defining ``__init__()`` methods, using the :data:`@dataclass` decorator will inform your IDE of the method signature.
 The annotations will in any case be used to create